Aandrewlin/greenspaces/README.md

 Upper bound: about 74.675%

 Amount of outliers: 6.
-These are the top 5 subdivisions with the highest coverage mentioned above, plus the Taylor-Massey subdivision which has about 76% green space coverage.
+These are the six subdivisions with the highest green space coverage.